Glasscock Graduate Research Fellowship Application

 Please check with the financial aid office to confirm that your financial aid will not be affected by receipt of this or other awards.

 Students must have both the Director of Graduate Studies’ and the Department Chair’s approval to be nominated.
 Applications should go through a rigorous selection process at the departmental level before being nominated to the Glasscock Center by the Department Chair.
 The selection process at the department level may be done by a departmental committee that is already assigned the task of evaluating students, by a committee that includes the Graduate Director, or a committee that is created for the purpose of selecting a nominee.
 In some cases, the committee may consist of graduate students.
 Students may only receive the Glasscock Graduate Research Fellowship once.

 SUBMISSION INSTRUCTIONS: Student should complete the application and upload the signature form with approval from Director of Graduate Studies and Department Head.
+Due to COVID-19, please obtain electronic signatures.
+If this is not possible, then a brief email (to firstname.lastname@example.org) approving the application, from the relevant departmental person/s noted, will also be accepted.
 Each department can name up to two candidates to be put forward for selection.

 Applicants are normally notified of award decisions by three weeks from the application deadline.

 We recommend answering application questions in a Word document and saving it for your records before pasting it into our form for submission.